RSamaium/CanvasEngine/docs/presets/weather.md

 ## Overview

-The Weather component creates realistic rain effects using WebGL shaders.
-It simulates raindrops falling with wind influence, customizable density, and speed control.
-The effect is inspired by Zelda-style weather systems and provides a beautiful, performant rain overlay for your games.
+The Weather component creates realistic weather effects using WebGL shaders.
+It supports multiple weather types including rain and snow, with customizable parameters for wind influence, density, and speed control.
+The effects are inspired by Zelda-style weather systems and provide beautiful, performant weather overlays for your games.

 ## Features

+- **Multiple Weather Effects**: Support for rain and snow with different visual characteristics
-- **Procedural Rain Generation**: Each raindrop is generated using hash functions for natural randomness
+- **Procedural Generation**: Weather particles are generated using hash functions for natural randomness
-- **Wind Simulation**: Raindrops are affected by wind direction and strength as they fall
+- **Wind Simulation**: Particles are affected by wind direction and strength as they fall
-- **Density Control**: Adjust the number of visible raindrops from light drizzle to heavy downpour
+- **Density Control**: Adjust the number of visible particles from light to heavy weather
-- **Speed Variation**: Each drop has slightly different falling speed for realistic movement
+- **Speed Variation**: Each particle has slightly different movement speed for realistic behavior
 - **Signal Support**: All parameters can be controlled dynamically using signals
 - **Performance Optimized**: Uses efficient WebGL shaders for smooth 60fps rendering